 Benefits of Current Sensor

-Knowing your “amp draw” and how much “mah” has been used are very useful.
+Knowing your “amp draw” and how much “mah” has been used can be extremely useful.

 Virtual Current Sensor

-Current sensors use a simple equation to allow users to adjust/calibrate the output:
+Betaflight uses a simple equation to allow users to adjust/calibrate the current sensor output:

 y = ax + b

-There are 2 common ways to calibrate current sensors.
+There are a few different ways to calibrate current sensors.

 Trial and Error

-This is my “go-to” way of current sensor calibration.
-It’s much safer, and doesn’t require any additional equipment.
-However it can take a little longer to get it done.
+This is my “go-to” way of current sensor calibration, it’s not the fastest, but safe and doesn’t require additional equipment.

 new_scale = old_scale x (OSD_mAh_consumed / mAh_charged)

-You might need to repeat this process some more times to get an accurate result.
+You might want to repeat this process some more times to ensure you have an accurate enough scale number.

-- You fly a battery with your quad, and at the end of the flight, Betaflight OSD shows 1100mAh drawn
+- You fly a fully charged battery and at the end of the flight (doesn’t matter what the voltage is), Betaflight OSD shows 1100mAh drawn

-- Now repeat until you are happy with it
+- Now repeat this process until you are happy with the accuracy

-This way can be quicker to work out the scale and offset values for your current sensor.
-You need to strap your quad on the bench, attach a power meter to the quad so you can measure the actual voltage and current draw while running the motors.
+This way can be much quicker to work out the scale and offset values for your current sensor.
+You need to strap your quad to the bench (with propellers mounted), attach a power meter (watt meter) to the quad (between the quad’s XT60 and the battery) so you can measure the actual current draw while running the motors.

-However this way can be dangerous, therefore do this at your own risk.
-You can make it safer by putting the opposite props on so they don’t spin up but down.
+Powering your drone on the bench with spinning propellers can be dangerous, do this at your own risk.
+You can make it safer by putting the opposite props on so they don’t push up but down.

 If you get a higher or lower value on the OSD, you should adjust the scale.
 Change it by a small amount at first to see how much it affect the result.

-In this example, we are still 3A lower than the expected value, so we know we need to lower the scale in this example a little bit more by 3/-0.16 = -18.75.
+In this example, we are still 3A lower than what we get in the watt meter, so we know we need to lower the scale in this example just a little bit more by 3/-0.16 = -18.75.